cztomczak/cefpython/docs/Build-instructions.md

 then use the --cef-branch flag, but note that this is only for advanced users as this will require updating cefpython's C++/Cython code.

-If building on Linux and there are errors, see the "MISSING PACKAGES (Linux)" note futher down.

 You should be fine by running automate.py with the default options, but if you need to customize the build then use the --help flag to see more options.

+Remember to always upgrade packages listed in Requirements section each time you update to newer CEF.

+On Linux if there are errors about missing packages or others, then see solutions in the [Possible errors](#possible-errors) section.

 The commands below will build CEF from sources with custom CEF Python patches applied and then build the CEF Python package (xx.x is version